-This means that one of the clearest symptoms of high testosterone is a deep voice along with a protruded Adam’s apple…
+This means that one of the clearest symptoms of high testosterone is a deep voice along with a protruding Adam’s apple…

 …And that’s basically why women don’t have big Adam’s apple’s, they don’t have enough androgens to have one.
-Or at least to have a portruding one.
+Or at least to have a protruding one.

-I also have a theory that even if you’re well past puberty, testosterone makes a difference in the deepness of voice and in the size of the Adam’s apple.
+I also have a theory that even if you’re well past puberty, testosterone makes a difference in the deepness of voice and in the size of Adam’s apple.